Prince Andrew: US judge seeks statement from former assistant

 Mr Olney previously worked for the prince as his equerry.

-Prince Andrew has consistently denied Ms Giuffre's allegations.
+Prince Andrew, 61, has consistently denied Ms Giuffre's allegations.

-Her lawyers say Mr Olney's name and phone number were in the contacts book of paedophile Jeffrey Epstein and that the former assistant would have knowledge of his relationship with Prince Andrew.
+She says the duke sexually assaulted her on three occasions when she was 17 and being trafficked by the late financier Jeffrey Epstein.

 Epstein, a convicted sex offender, died in prison in 2019 while awaiting a sex trafficking trial.

+Ms Giuffre's lawyers say Mr Olney's name and phone number were in the contacts book of Epstein and that the former assistant would have knowledge of his relationship with Prince Andrew.

-US judge Lewis A Kaplan released his correspondence sent to a judge in London, formally asking for her assistance in the civil case brought by Ms Giuffre, on Monday evening,
+US judge Lewis A Kaplan released his correspondence sent to London's High Court, formally asking for assistance in the civil case brought by Ms Giuffre, on Monday evening,

 The request, under an international legal convention between co-operating courts, means that the British court must now decide whether to become involved in Prince Andrew's battle.